Houthis: Naval warfare capabilities

-Meanwhile, in Yemen, the Houthis (presumably with the assistance of Iranian engineers) converted a number of 10-meter-long patrol craft donated by the UAE to the Yemeni Coast Guard in the early 2010s into WBIEDs.
+Meanwhile, in Yemen, the Houthis, presumably with the assistance of Iranian engineers, converted a number of 10-meter-long patrol craft donated by the UAE to the Yemeni Coast Guard in the early 2010s into WBIEDs (water born improvised explosive devices).
 In 2017, one of these was used to attack the Saudi frigate Al Madinah.
 In the years since, three more WBIED designs have been built: the Tawfan-1, Tawfan-2, and Tawfan-3.
 15 different types of naval mines were also produced.
-These are being increasingly deployed in the Red Sea, but have yet to be successful (against naval vessels).
-The delivery of 120km-ranged Noor and 200km-ranged Qader AShMs, 300km-ranged Khalij Fars ASBMs, and Fajr-4CL and "Al-Bahr Al-Ahmar" anti-ship rockets by Iran, which were unveiled during a 2022 Houthi parade, was arguably the most significant escalation in support.
+These are being increasingly deployed in the Red Sea, but have yet to be successful against naval vessels.
+The delivery of 120 km-ranged Noor and 200 km-ranged Qader AShMs, 300 km-ranged Khalij Fars ASBMs, and Fajr-4CL and "Al-Bahr Al-Ahmar" anti-ship rockets by Iran, which were unveiled during a 2022 Houthi parade, was arguably the most significant escalation in support.
 They combine long range, low cost, and high mobility with various types of guidance to create a weapon well-suited to the Houthi Navy.

 Though the Houthis' ASBM arsenal has yet to be tested, the Houthi Navy has had notable success with AShMs.
 On October 1, 2016, it was able to hit the UAE Navy's HSV-2 Swift hybrid catamaran with a single C-801/C-802 AShM fired from a shore battery.
 Although the ship managed to stay afloat, the damage was so severe that it had to be decommissioned.
 The US Navy then sent two destroyers and an amphibious transport dock to the area to ensure that shipping could continue unabated.
 These vessels were then attacked with AShMs on three separate occasions, with no success.

 Though these attacks demonstrated the Houthis' limited ability to threaten vessels in Yemen's surrounding seas, the threat posed by them has since evolved significantly.
 Armed with a variety of anti-ship ballistic missiles and rockets that can be notoriously difficult to intercept and cover large areas, the next round of maritime clashes with the navies of the United Arab Emirates, Saudi Arabia, and the United States could have a completely different outcome.
 The Houthis have also hinted at using their extensive arsenal of loitering munitions against commercial shipping in the Red Sea, a tactic similar to recent Iranian tactics in the Persian Gulf.

 Patrol boats were fitted with anti-tank guided missiles, about 30 coast-watcher stations were set up, disguised "spy dhows" were constructed, and the maritime radar of docked ships used to create targeting solutions for attacks.
 One of the most notable features of the Houthis' naval arsenal became its remote-controlled drone boats which carry explosives and ram enemy warships.
 Among these, the self-guiding Shark-33 explosive drone boats originated as patrol boats of the old Yemeni coast guard.
 In addition, the Houthis have begun to train combat divers on the Zuqar and Bawardi islands.